 Winter temperatures in the tiga reach 60 degrees below zero Fahrenheit, making food scarce and conditions dangerous.
 A nomadic tribe and traveling caravan which uses teepees (known as ortz) for shelters, the Dukha are a strong and tenacious people with a heritage as long as it is rich.

 However, their lifestyles–and understanding of them–are in a state of transition.
 Regional forests and reindeer populations are diminishing, and since Mongolia’s democratization no governmental programs have been established to bring in any more reindeer from Siberia, which threatens the basic fabric of Dukha livelihoods.

-The Dukha have also started to use reindeer revenues (increasingly from tourism) to purchase solar panels, satellite antennas and cell phones, gradually abandoning their “traditional” devices for more modern sources of heat and entertainment.
+The Dukha have also started to use reindeer revenues (increasingly from tourism) to purchase solar panels, satellite antennas, and cell phones, gradually abandoning their “traditional” devices for more modern sources of heat and entertainment.

-Increased mining activities are encroaching upon the areas the Dukha call home, leaving some–primarily elder members of the tribe–grasping for their nomadic identity as it is slowly vanishes amid an urbanizing Mongolia and nearby China.
+Increased mining activities are encroaching upon the areas the Dukha call home, leaving some–primarily elder members of the tribe–grasping for their nomadic identity as it slowly vanishes amid an urbanizing Mongolia and nearby China.

 Currently only 44 Dukha families remain in the region, with an estimated population of between 200 and 400 people.
 Perhaps hoping to eternalize the Dukha before they disappear, Dr. Hamid Sardar-Afkhami, who holds a Ph.
 D. in Sanskrit and Tibetan Studies from Harvard, ventured out to their homes to snap these amazing shots.
 Sardar-Afkhami has since created a documentary film about the Dukha called The Reindeer People.